pokt-network/pocket/p2p/README.md

 - **Deterministic Private Key Generation**: Since RainTree is dependant on the lexicographic order of the addresses, the generation of the private keys (and in turn the public keys and addresses) is important and cannot be randomized for the time being.
 - **Variable Coupling**:There is an implicit coupling between `validatorId`, `serviceUrl` and `genericParam` that requires understanding of the codebase.
 Reach out to @olshansk or @andrewnguyen22 for clarity on this.

-### Notes

-// FuzzTest; 0 -> N; dynamic network; expected validator ID w/ expected
-// 1.
-HardCoded values - good for baseline sanity checking
-// 2.
-Test Generators - very good to have productionized and in the code

-// Expected range of expected networks; 1 -> 1000; use python for expected values
-// Python simulator generates a dynamic hardcoded value?

-// [Research] Make no-op mocks easier to understand w/o comments (goal is to reduce cognitive load and reuse)

-// Questions:
-// 1.
-Where'd you get the values?
-// 2.
-How'd you pick the numbers?
-// 3.
-How do we get better coverage?

-// WHat is the source of truth?
-// Simulator?
-// Generator? -> black box; no magic
-// The implementation?

-// Double down: test generator
-// Verbosity

-// Issues:
-// 1.
-Cleanup layer (extra read & write)
-// 2.
-Redundancy layer (extra read & write)
-// 3.
-Down nodes (more complex modifications)
-// - Ephemeral
-// - Down